visualanalyticshealthcare/homepage/content/2025/index.md

 We invite you to share your research, insights, and enthusiasm at VAHC 2025.
 More information can be found at the [Call for Papers](./call-for-papers.html).

-We’re looking forward to seeing you in San Francisco.
+We’re looking forward to seeing you in Vienna!